-Mother's Empathy Linked to Epigenetic Changes to Oxytocin Gene
+Mother's Empathy and Epigenetic Changes to Oxytocin Gene Link

 Our ability to feel and understand the emotions of others, or "empathy," is at the core of our prosocial behaviors such as cooperation and caregiving.
 Scientists have recognized two types of empathy: cognitive and affective.

 - Cognitive empathy involves understanding another person's emotions on an intellectual level, taking into consideration someone's situation and how they would react (for example, "putting yourself in someone else's shoes").

 - Affective empathy, on the other hand, is a kind of emotional contagion, where you feel someone's emotion instinctively after observing their expression or other mood indicators.

 Both these types strongly predict how parents behave with their children and can subsequently influence child psychological development.
 Therefore, understanding how empathy is shaped can help us to decipher parental behavior.

 When it comes to biological mechanisms of empathy, scientists are particularly interested in oxytocin, the so-called "love hormone."
 High oxytocin levels predict sensitive parenting, but it isn't clear how the oxytocin-related gene might generate variation in empathy and parental behavior.
 One possible explanation is epigenetic changes to the gene - a way of altering gene function without changing the actual DNA sequence.
 Specifically, "DNA methylation" - the addition of a chemical group called the "methyl" group at specific locations - in the oxytocin gene (called OXT) has been associated with personality traits and brain structure in humans.
 This raises a question: can methylation of OXT influence empathy in mothers?
 A team of scientists at University of Fukui in Japan, led by Prof. Akemi Tomoda, decided to find out, in a study published in Psychoneuroendocrinology.